Dictionary

 Creating dictionaries

-, but just stick to one for consistency).
+.
+Just stick to one for consistency.

 Sometimes, you'll want to initialize a dictionary and add key-value pairs to it flexibly.